You have many rights and responsibilities as our patient. Your rights embrace:

 Knowing How Your Files Have Been Accessed

 You may request a summary of accesses to your computerized medical record within the past month.
 This information includes the department, the division, and the name of the person who accessed your record, along with the date and time, and the function performed.
-To request a summary of computerized record access within the past month, contact the Office of Patient Relations at 319-356-1802.
+To request a summary of computerized record access within the past month, contact the Office of The Patient Experience at 319-356-1802.